gcobr/ads-checkout-demo/README.md

 ## Continuous integration and deployment

-This API automatically deployed to Heroku every time code is pushed to the master branch of this repository.
+This API is automatically deployed to [Heroku](heroku.com) every time code is pushed to this repository.
 This workflow is enabled by GitHub Actions.
 See the configuration file in [.github/workflows](./.github/workflows).

 See the build/deployment history in [GitHub Actions](/../../actions).